 Our international long distance relationship story

 Dan and I met at a Halloween party during my study abroad year in England.
-Neither of us were looking for a relationship, least of all a long distance one that we’d be in for the next 5+ years!
-We were young and probably too free and although I’d day dreamed of running into Niall Horan during study abroad and living happily ever after, I’d never guessed that I’d actually find a British (definitely non-boy band) lover.
-Well, I did.
+Neither of us were looking for a relationship, least of all a long distance one that we’d be in for the next 6+ years!

 So there I was, eight months later, googling ‘how to make an international long distance relationship work’… and turning up nada.

 After I moved back to the USA to finish my college degree, we spent a year in an international long distance relationship.
+After I graduated, I moved back to the UK.
 I then spent three happy years living in the UK (still long distance, but it didn’t seem like it after having an ocean between us!).
-Since I moved back to the USA in December, we have been back on the international long distance relationship bus.
+Since I moved back to the USA after my masters, we have been back on the international long distance relationship bus.

-Back in 2014 when I first moved back to the USA, I spent so long looking for international long distance relationship success stories or advice online to prove that yes, it’s actually possible.
+Back when I first moved back to the USA, I spent so long looking for international long distance relationship success stories or advice online to prove that yes, it’s actually possible.

 What worked for us four years ago when we were both in college is not what works for us now when we are both working.
 We have both changed, our circumstances have changed, and I think one reason our relationship has lasted is because we’ve given ourselves the space to let our relationship change as well.

 So that’s why I’ll never be one to give hard and fast international long distance relationship advice.
 What works for one couple may not work for another.

 How to make an international long distance relationship work

 If something is upsetting you in an international long distance relationship, you can’t hold it in.
 You have to speak about it and ultimately that will make you stronger.

 Ideally this is something you should sort out with each other before you attempt to go international.
 Your life is stressful enough… don’t spend your extra energy being distrustful of the person you should be able to trust most.

 Don’t listen to negativity.

 But ultimately, there are two people in your relationship: You and your significant other.
 So if the negativity is coming from a third party, just let it roll off you.
 Easier said than done, but it gets simpler with time, and the people close to you will learn to understand!

 Movies and TV.

-We sometimes have “movie dates” where we will pick a movie and watch it simultaneously, and text each other during it.
-This is nice to do occasionally but we actually prefer doing the same thing with TV shows.
+We especially like watching TV shows “together”.
 This is because it gives you a common interest and something to chat about over a longer period of time… ultimately it’s not about the TV show, but instead about the connection and the feeling of normalcy it gives to an otherwise not-normal relationship!

 Yeahhhh there was a year when we were REALLY into Clash of Clans.
 What a time.
 But for real, any kind of multiplayer online/app game that you can do to keep in touch helps!
 Think Words With Friends, Poker, etc.

 Also set longer term goals.
 You probably don’t want to be in an international long distance relationship forever, so what’s the timeline for being in the same country?
 This doesn’t need to be concrete, but having multiple options or ideas can help.

-I focused for a long time on my professionalizing my blog, and transferring my OT qualification to the USA.
+I focused for a long time on my professionalizing my blog, and transferring my healthcare qualification to the USA.
 I also have time for things like learning pottery, running half marathons, and more.
 It is a great time to invest in myself and really get to know myself.

 The first time Dan and I were in an international long distance relationship, we would have cooking dates.
-Choose a recipe and try to make it at the same time while facetiming.
+Choose a recipe and try to make it at the same time while Facetiming.